Ada Slaight Drama in Education Award

 In the interest of supporting and advancing the field of Drama in Education, YPT is excited to announce the Ada Slaight Drama in Education Award.
 This $10,000 prize has been made possible through a generous donation by The Slaight Family Foundation, which led to the establishment of The Ada Slaight Education Centre at YPT, celebrating Mrs. Slaight’s inspiring commitment to young artists and audiences.

 The Ada Slaight Drama in Education Award was initially awarded in YPT’s 2016/17 Season to Rachel Rhoades, a Ph.D.
-Candidate studying at the Ontario Institute of Studies in Education at the University of Toronto, who will use the award to engage youth participants in Toronto and Boston in Youth Artists for Justice, which applies theatre creation techniques to respond to the question, “What do you wish you had more influence over in society?”
+Candidate studying at the Ontario Institute of Studies in Education at the University of Toronto.
+Rhoades used the award to engage youth participants in Toronto and Boston in Youth Artists for Justice, applying theatre creation techniques to respond to the question, “What do you wish you had more influence over in society?”

-YPT is inviting fresh applications for the 2017/18 edition of the Ada Slaight Drama in Education Award.
-The successful candidate will be pursuing graduate research work with a specific focus on Theatre for Young Audiences in the following fields: Drama in Education, Applied Theatre, Theatre and Performance Studies, or Acting, Directing or Playwriting (MFA).
+YPT will begin seeking applications for the 2018/19 edition of the Ada Slaight Drama in Education Award in the spring of 2018.
+The successful candidate will be pursuing graduate research work with a specific focus on Theatre for Young Audiences in the following fields: Drama in Education, Applied Theatre, Theatre and Performance Studies or Acting, Directing or Playwriting (MFA).
 Exceptional Masters candidate applications will be considered but preference will be given to PhD level applicants.